nepomucenoc/Portfolio/README.md

 I have experience in teaching mathematics in schools, so I have communication skills.

-My academic formation includes a Master's in progress in Modeling and Quantitative Methods at the Federal University of Ceará (UFC), a postgraduate in mathematics teaching in high school at the State University of Ceara (UECE), and a graduate in mathematics at Federal Institute of Education, Science and Technology of Ceará State (IFCE).
+My academic formation includes a Master's in progress in Modeling and Quantitative Methods at the Federal University of Ceará (UFC), a postgraduate in mathematics teaching in high school at the State University of Ceara (UECE), and a graduate in mathematics at Federal Institute of Education, Science, and Technology of Ceará State (IFCE).
 I am a certificate in Artificial Intelligence from Huawei and Microsoft Azure.
 I have experience with Data Science and Data Analytics.
-I am searching for remote jobs in Data Science and MachineLearning using python language.
+I am searching for remote jobs in Data Science and Machine Learning using python language.

 I know about Statistics, Python, Machine Learning, BI, and MLOps for Data Science.

-I am searching for new remote jobs with Data Science and Machine Learning using python language.
+I am searching for new remote jobs with Data Science and Machine Learning using Python language.

 * :large_blue_diamond: [LinkedIn](https://www.linkedin.com/in/anacarolinanepomuceno/?locale=en_US)
 * :mailbox_with_mail: **Contact:** carolina.nep@gmail.com;
-* :bar_chart: **Main stacks:** Analysis with Tableau, Data Science and Machine Learning using Python;
+* :bar_chart: **Main stacks:** Analysis with Tableau, Data Science, and Machine Learning using Python;
 * :bulb: **Experience:** 3 years with a Math teacher and 1 year with Data Science, Analytics;
 * :books: **Main Libs in Python:** Pandas, Numpy, SciPy, Seaborn, Matplotlib, Skitplot, and Scikit-learn.